 - It’s not built at one time.
 The palace was extended many times in the history.

-- Milk and Sugar are used alone with another ingredient to make the paint.
+- Milk and Sugar are used with other ingredient to make the paint.

 - The palace house a many precious stones, many of which are said to be a single piece in this world